BrandonBSecure/Virtual-Network-Project-1.0/README.md

 Integrating an ELK server will allow users to easily monitor the vulnerable VMs for changes to the log files and system resources.

 - Filebeat monitors log files or locations on your server.
-- Metricbeat collects metrics from the system and services running on the system.

 The configuration details of each machine may be found below.